 A Serbian intellectual whose novels grappled with Yugoslavia's soul before he helped draft its bloody dissolution as its first president.

-Dobrica Ćosić lived the tumultuous 20th-century history of the Balkans, first as a partisan fighter, then as a celebrated novelist, and finally as a controversial political architect.
-His early, epic works like 'Far Away is the Sun' drew from his World War II experiences and were hailed as masterpieces of Yugoslav socialist realism.
-Over time, however, his writing grew increasingly critical of the Titoist system's bureaucracy and its treatment of the Serbian people, making him a father figure of Serbian national awakening.
-This intellectual dissent evolved into direct political action in the 1980s and 90s.
-As Yugoslavia crumbled, Ćosić's ideas provided the ideological framework for Slobodan Milošević's rise and the push for a Greater Serbia.
-He served as the first president of the Federal Republic of Yugoslavia in 1992, a role that placed him at the helm of a pariah state during the wars of secession, cementing his complex legacy as both a revered writer and a polarizing nationalist statesman.
+Dobrica Ćosić served as the first president of the Federal Republic of Yugoslavia in 1992, placing him at the helm of a pariah state during the wars of secession.
+Born in 1921, he lived the tumultuous 20th-century history of the Balkans as a partisan fighter, celebrated novelist, and controversial political architect.
+His early epic 'Far Away is the Sun' drew from World War II and was hailed as a masterpiece of Yugoslav socialist realism.
+His writing grew critical of Titoist bureaucracy and its treatment of Serbs, making him a father figure of Serbian national awakening.
+His ideas provided ideological framework for Slobodan Milošević's rise and the push for a Greater Serbia.
+He died in 2014.

 1901–1927